A glimpse into my novels

 Today was no different than any other beautiful spring day in Miami, with the exception that it was the start of spring break in the public-school system.
 Many employees took a week off during this time, those in the Federal Bureau of Investigation were no exception, leaving the Miami FBI building more than half empty.
 The halls of the fifth floor were completely vacant.
 The lack of bodies who could observe and talk were absent, making it the right time to hold a quiet meeting that would not be seen, therefore would not be remembered.

 The men stood as Captain Dunn entered the room; the surroundings changed from the casual party talkers to the attentive brow-creased hardcore military wanna be officers.
 The air was set to sixty-five degrees, an exceptionally low temperature, the coolness of the room thwarted the crowded space from becoming sticky.
-The lights were not overly bright, as not to be harsh; similar to the lighting a magician would use in their shows to persuade and fool the audience.
+The lights were not overly bright, so as not to be harsh; similar to the lighting a magician would use in their shows to persuade and fool the audience.
 “We have a lot to talk about today, so let’s get started.
 You all know me, and I expect this group to be an effective tool to show our great country how important our job is.
 We will protect the citizens from those criminals who steal our money, drug our sons, and rape our daughters!
 We will do anything necessary to defend and protect, that is our motto.
 If you do not have the balls or stomach to work on this project leave now before I go further.
 I will not think any less of you if you decide to walk away.
 We only want those that will be able to give this project one hundred and one percent.
 Any questions?”

 No one stirred, not even a murmur was heard; excluding a few that shouted with pride.
 “The one hundred and one percent project!”
 The name took hold as the ‘one O one team.
 This group was a well-trained squad, accustomed to working with the captain, knowing from experience he would make many pep talks to get the most out of them; this one was no different, that is what they thought.
 They also knew that when, not if, they succeeded, each one in the team would make a name for themselves; a reputation that would help them rise above their colleagues who did not have the conscience to circumvent, if not completely ignore their scruples.
 They believed that it was worth the extra effort and possible unethical behavior that they are accustomed to while working with Dunn.
 The saying is ‘well done Captain Dunn’ after each mission and this would be the same.

 After a short break for coffee refills, the group returned to the table, the business at hand started with the account of how many new federal prisons were planned for the next four years and how the current president wanted to look good fighting crime.
 The conversation geared towards the legal aspects of indictment and the rules dealing with the inclusion of the conspiracy concept.
 Captain Dunn knew he was preaching to the choir, many of those present had law degrees, no problems bending the rules to satisfy the needs of the governmental majority, at least not in the past, and he knew that they would do the same in the future, as long as it suits their advancement.
+“Our funding is under review.
+If Washington thinks we’re not effective, they’ll gut this division.
+That means more crime on the streets.
+Right now, people are getting away with murder, and no one is looking.
+Others are smoking guns who think they can do whatever they want because they do not get caught.
+We must catch them before they get away.
+Better yet, before they do the job, grab them in the act.“ The team worked during the lunch hour; food was brought in from a local deli.
+They all sat around eating lunch while ideas were thrown into the discussion, some bright, some not so bright, all were considered.

 “How about we start calling people, offering them illegal work for good money.
 After that, we arrest them when they finish the work, we would fill the prisons faster.”
 One attendee from the DOJ said.